outdoorbits/little-backup-box/README.md

 - **Source to internal** Automatically backs up the contents of a source device to the internal system storage.
 - **Camera to external** Transfers photos, RAW files, and videos from the connected camera to an external storage device.
 - **Camera to internal** Transfers photos, RAW files, and videos from the connected camera.
 The transferred files are saved in the _/home/$USER/BACKUP/[CAMERA MODEL]_ directory on the system storage device. **Important** Make sure that the camera is set to the MTP USB connection mode.
+- **iOS to external** Transfers photos and RAW files from the connected iOS device to an external storage device.
+- **iOS to internal** Transfers photos and RAW files from the connected iOS device to the internal system storage.

 During the installation, choose the desired mode from the selection dialog.